Types of Commands in Splunk

-- The rex command can be used to create new fields by using regular expressions to extracting patterned data in other fields.
+- The rex command can be used to create new fields by using regular expressions to extract patterned data in other fields.

 These commands can be used to create new fields or they can be used to overwrite the values of existing fields.

 The fields command removes fields from search results.